akoziaruk/Simplers/README.md

 ![2](https://user-images.githubusercontent.com/6095185/149424504-c14776df-9a04-4a5a-903f-8a900e062014.png)

-Reverb & Distortion effects applied to both Pads and Sequencer.
+Reverb & Distortion effects applied on both Pads and Sequencer.